Technical SEO

 When you perform a mobile-friendly test on your web page, it shows “your page is mobile-friendly”.
 But when you validate affected URLs in Google Search Console, It ends with a result as “your page is not mobile-friendly“.

-So the problem here is webpage passes the mobile-friendly test when you manually check but return an error in Google Search Console Tool.
-This article will explain various reasons of the page isn’t usable on mobile and how to fix the issue.
+So the problem here is that the webpage passes the mobile-friendly test when you manually check but displays an error in the Google Search Console Tool.
+This article will explain all possible reasons why the page isn’t usable on mobile and how to fix the issue.

 Initially, I got the same error on this website for mobile pages.
-I checked many internet solutions to this issue, and according to all of them, the current Google mobile testing tool is not working properly.
-But I found that the tool is working as expected, and there is no error in its result.
+I checked many solutions available on the internet to tackle this issue, and according to all of them, the current Google mobile testing tool is not working properly.
+However, I found that the tool is working as expected, and its result has no error.
 Let’s understand why a page is not mobile-friendly and how to fix it.

 What are mobile-friendly web pages?